There are many different versions of Poker out there. However, if you are going to choose one, then it better be No-Limit Texas Hold ’em.

-So now the flop is dealt, and, let’s say, the cards on the table are 5-4-J. For the other players on the table who might have pairs of aces or kings, this is a disastrous flop.
+So now the flop is dealt, and, let’s say, the cards on the table are 5-4-J. This is a disastrous flop for the other players on the table who might have pairs of aces or kings.
 However, it’s perfect for you.
-Your hand is ‘concealed’, and those who were hoping to win the hand don’t know who they are up against.
+Your hand is ‘concealed’, and those hoping to win the hand don’t know who they are up against.

-There are a number of different types of poker games that are popular.
+There are several different types of poker games that are popular.
 The two most common are Texas Hold ’em and Omaha Hold ’em.

 Texas Hold ’em

-Texas Hold ’em Poker is probably the most played form of poker in bars and casinos around the world.
+Texas Hold ’em Poker is probably the most played form of Poker in bars and casinos worldwide.
 It’s also one of the most accessible forms of Poker for beginners to pick up because it uses a standard deck of 52 cards with no jokers required, which means that there are just 0-51 fixed numbers for players to keep track of when placing bets.